kjaymiller/kjaymiller/content/azure-python-static-sites.md

 Many folks have used tools like [github pages](https://pages.github.com), [Netlify](https://netlify.com) or [Vercel](https://vercel.com), since joining Microsoft, I wanted to learn more about how to make both static and dynamic sites using Python and [Azure](https://azure.microsoft.com/en-us/).

-I decided to make the switch to [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/overview).

-> **Disclaimer**: I do get paid to advocate for Azure products.
-That said my ethical stance is to show how I did a thing and not preach it.

 I first learned about Static Web Apps (SWA) in my first week when the team was [celebrating one year](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/learn-azure-static-web-apps-in-30daysofswa/ba-p/3354021) of the product.
 By design, the plan was to serve web applications by mixing HTML and optionally dynamic content via Azure functions.

-Python has fallen our of favor for building web apps, but as a Python developer, I prefer to use it for building my [personal web site](https://kjaymiller.com).
+Python has fallen out of favor for building static web apps, but it is still possible to deploy a static web app.
+Sadly, you do have to do a little more than if you were going to use Javascript.

 ## Setup Azure Static Web Apps (The VS Code way)
 You can setup Azure Static Web Apps with VS Code following the [Azure Static Web Apps Getting Started](https://docs.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=vanilla-javascript#install-azure-static-web-apps-extension).
 There provides a few options for web frameworks and the closest for you will be the vanilla JS route.
 We'll skip the first couple steps since we're not using the demo repo (or Javascript).
 I don't want to re-hash the tutorial; here is a quick recap: